StefanSchroeder/Golang-Regex-Tutorial/01-chapter3.markdown

 ## Search and Replace ##

 This tool is an improved version of grep.
-It does not only search for a pattern, but can also replace the pattern with something else.
+It does not only search for a pattern, but also replaces the pattern with something else.
 We will obviously want to build on the existing grep solution.

+Usage: ./replacer old new filename

 	package main